 4. Hôtel de Ville

-The next stop of this French Revolution walking tour is the Paris’ City Hall.
+The next stop of this French Revolution Tour is Paris’ City Hall.
 Hôtel de Ville is the largest City Hall building in Europe and one of the most prominent landmarks in Paris.

 Until the 16th century, the sessions of the Paris municipal council were held at the home of the city mayor.
 It was King François I who ordered to build a dedicated City Hall in Renaissance style.

 It was in Hôtel de Ville where the Bastille’s governor was dragged and stabbed to death.
 Later, his decapitated head was paraded around the square on a pike.

 During the revolutionary days, the Hôtel de Ville served as headquarters for the French Revolution, accommodating Robespierre and his supporters.
 It was here where Robespierre was arrested at the end of this period.